web-platform-tests/wpt/README.md

 * `wpt install` - For installing the latest release of a browser or webdriver server on the local machine.
 * `wpt serve-wave` - For starting the wpt http server and the WAVE test runner.
-More details on how to use the WAVE test runner see the [documentation](./tools/wave/docs/usage/usage.md).
+For more details on how to use the WAVE test runner see the [documentation](./tools/wave/docs/usage/usage.md).

 <span id="windows-notes">Windows Notes</span>
 =============================================